Docky37/alerts/readme.md

 - the OPS#6 'personInfo/{firstName}/{lastName} endpoints and refactors a great part of project classes.
 OPS#6 **returns a list of PersonInfoDTO** instead of a single PersonInfoDTO, to be able to deal with with namesakes (since v1.5).

 - the modification of the seven OPS requests using @RequestParam instead of @PathVariables, and the addition of a slf4j - log4j logger that performs info and debug logs to console & file for each OPS request (since 1.6).

+- The twelfth one v1.6.1 modifies v1.6.2 setter, getter & constructor of PersonInfoDTO & MedicalRecord to avoid the exposition of internal representation by returning reference to mutable object and replaces bad practices (!= comparison in MedicalMapping)

+- Release v1.6.2 fix the inactive httptrace actuator bug and adds details in health one.

 It also contains actuators (health, info & metrics).

 The data are saved in alerts_prod DB or alerts_tests DB (user 'root' / mdp 'rootroot') that contains persons, address and medical_records tables.

 ### The person endpoint

+**POST - http://localhost:8080/person/batch**   >>> add a list of persons in DB persons table.
+Used to copy all JSON list of person. for example you can add the project 5 given data:

+		[
+		    {
+		        "firstName": "John",
+		        "lastName": "Boyd",
+		        "address": "1509 Culver St",
+		        "city": "Culver",
+		        "zip": "97451",
+		        "phone": "841-874-6512",
+		        "email": "jaboyd@email.com"
+		    },
+		    {
+		        "firstName": "Jacob",
+		        "lastName": "Boyd",
+		        "address": "1509 Culver St",
+		        "city": "Culver",
+		        "zip": "97451",
+		        "phone": "841-874-6513",
+		        "email": "drk@email.com"
+		    },
+		    ...
+		    {
+		        "firstName": "Eric",
+		        "lastName": "Cadigan",
+		        "address": "951 LoneTree Rd",
+		        "city": "Culver",
+		        "zip": "97451",
+		        "phone": "841-874-7458",
+		        "email": "gramps@email.com"
+		    }
+		]

 **GET - http://localhost:8080/person**   >>> returns the list of persons recorded in DataBase.

-	Response: 200 OK - An array of persons (or an empty array if no Person in DataBase) [
+		[
 		    {
 		        "id": 1,